"Concertmaster and Artistic Director Yuriy Bekker leads the nearly 90-year-old Charleston Symphony into a new era of musicianship and growth."

 CHARLESTON MAGAZINE

-Bekker has performed worldwide as a celebrated guest concertmaster, avid chamber musician, and critically acclaimed soloist.
-He has held the position of concertmaster at the Orlando Philharmonic Orchestra and the AIMS Festival in Graz, Austria, and has held additional positions with the Houston Symphony and the Houston Grand Opera and Ballet Orchestras.
-He has also served as guest concertmaster at the Vancouver Symphony, Ulster Orchestra, Buffalo Philharmonic, and Kansas City Symphony.
-He has performed in venues and festivals such as the Kennedy Center, Aspen Music Festival, Spoleto Festival USA, Pacific Music Festival (Japan), and the European Music Festival (Germany).
+Yuriy Bekker has performed internationally as a guest concertmaster, chamber musician, conductor, and soloist.
+He has served as concertmaster of the Orlando Philharmonic Orchestra and the AIMS Festival in Graz, Austria, and has held positions with the Houston Symphony, Houston Grand Opera, and Houston Ballet.
+In addition to performing over a dozen violin concerti with the CSO, he has also appeared as guest concertmaster with the Vancouver Symphony, Ulster Orchestra, Buffalo Philharmonic, and Kansas City Symphony.
+His festival and venue appearances include the European Music Festival (Stuttgart), Pacific Music Festival (Japan), Spoleto Festival USA, Aspen Music Festival, The Kennedy Center, Chicago Chamber Music Society, and many others across the U.S. and abroad.

-Bekker is a strong advocate for contemporary music, having commissioned works by Edward Hart and Thomas Cabaniss.
-His recording Under an Indigo Sky reached the Billboard Top 10 Classical chart.
-Additionally, his debut CD Twentieth Century Duos was nominated for the International Classical Music Awards.
+Bekker is a passionate champion of contemporary music.
+He has recorded new works by Edward Hart and Thomas Cabaniss to critical acclaim.
+His recording of Hart’s Under an Indigo Sky reached the Top 10 on Billboard’s Classical Albums chart.
+His debut CD, Twentieth Century Duos, received international praise and a nomination for the International Classical Music Awards.

-Born in Minsk, Belarus, Bekker is now a U.S. citizen and performs on a 1638 Franz Degen Andrea Guarneri violin, generously on loan from a private patron.
+Born in Minsk, Belarus, Yuriy Bekker is now a proud U.S. citizen, husband to his wife, Jenny, and father to their children, Nathanael and Charlotte.
+He performs on the 1638 Franz Degen Andrea Guarneri violin, generously on loan from an anonymous patron.